jla-gardner/load-atoms/docs/source/datasets/a-Si-24.rst

     * - :code:`energy`
       - eV
       - :class:`~float64`
-      - energy of the structure
+      - energy of the structure (as labelled by MTP)

     * - :code:`label`
       -